jonasrosland/discourse-air/README.md

 ![image](https://user-images.githubusercontent.com/5862206/214545903-c4bd61b9-1893-48e0-84e7-502efc26c46d.png)

 This theme component also allows the forum admin to organize their category page with header titles, and choose which categories appear under each header.
 To keep things simple, I have only allowed up to 5 headings to be used. **If no categories + heading settings are chosen, all categories will render as they do above, this is the default rendering option.**

 ---

+## Customizable Signup Value Proposition

+This theme includes a comprehensive value proposition section that appears on the signup page below the main title.
+Forum administrators can configure the title, benefits, and call-to-action through the theme settings.

+The value proposition includes:
+- **Main Title**: Customizable headline for the section
+- **Four Benefit Items**: Each with an icon, title, and description
+- **Call-to-Action**: Encouraging text at the bottom

+To customize the signup value proposition:

+1. Go to your forum's admin panel
+2. Navigate to **Customize** → **Themes**
+3. Find the "Air Theme" and click **Edit**
+4. In the settings, you'll find various options:
+   - **Enable/Disable**: Toggle the feature on/off
+   - **Main Title**: Set the headline text
+   - **Call-to-Action**: Set the bottom message
+   - **Benefits**: Configure up to 4 benefit items with icons, titles, and descriptions
+5. Save the changes

+The value proposition will appear below the "Create Account" title on the signup page, showcasing the benefits of joining your community with an attractive, professional design.

+---